MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`imageUrl`** - **Image URL**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the URL of VHD image.
-If it is an Azure storage blob URL, the storage account location should be same as scale set location.
+Specify the URL of the VHD image.
+If it is an Azure storage blob URL, the storage account location should be the same as the scale set location.
 <!-- :::editable-content-end::: -->
 <br>